 "World Class Instruction for All Players"

-Entering its twenty-second year, the Daniel Nix Bass Studio ranges from beginners to professional level bassists in the North Texas area and across the world via remote lessons.
+The Daniel Nix Bass Studio ranges from beginners to professional level bassists in the North Texas area and across the world via remote lessons.
 Mr. Nix's students have gone on to study music in prestigious universities such as the New England Conservatory, McGill University, the Glenn Gould School, and the Juilliard School.
 His students also compete in international solo competitions such as the Sphinx, ASTA (American String Teachers Association), ISB (International Society of Bassists), and Klein competitions.
-In addition, students in the studio participate in orchestral competitions such as NYO (National Youth Orchestra), TMEA All-State, and perform with the Greater Dallas Youth Orchestra, Dallas Asian-American Orchestra, the Lone Star Youth Symphony, and the Sherman Symphony Orchestra.
+In addition, students in the studio participate in orchestral competitions such as NYO (National Youth Orchestra), TMEA All-State and All-Region, and perform with the Greater Dallas Youth Orchestra, Fort Worth Youth Orchestra, Dallas Asian-American Orchestra, the Lone Star Youth Symphony, and the Sherman Symphony Orchestra.

 How does payment work?

 Payment is monthly and based on the number of lessons in a month.
 Invoices will be emailed to the registered address on the first of the month.
 Payment can be made by cash, check, credit card, PayPal, Zelle, and Venmo.
 Auto-Pay option available.
 Please contact for lesson rates.